-Alteplase (Activase®; rtPA) is a recombinant form of human tPA.
+- Alteplase (Activase®; rtPA) is a recombinant form of human tPA.
 It has a short half-life (~5 min) and therefore is usually administered as an intravenous bolus followed by an infusion.

 - Retaplase (Retavase®) is a genetically engineered, smaller derivative of recombinant tPA that has increased potency and is faster acting than rtPA.
 Having a longer half-life than rtPA, it is often administered as IV bolus injections.

 - Tenecteplase (TNK-tPA) has a longer half-life and greater binding affinity for fibrin than rtPA.
 Because of its longer half-life, it can be administered by IV bolus.

 Natural streptokinase (SK) is isolated and purified from streptococci bacteria.
 Its lack of fibrin specificity makes it a less desirable thrombolytic drug than tPA compounds because it produces more fibrinogenolysis.
 SK is antigenic because it is derived from streptococci bacteria and, therefore, neutralizing antibodies can decrease its effectiveness.

 Anistreplase (Eminase®) is a complex of SK and plasminogen and therefore is antigenic, like SK alone.
 It has more fibrin specificity and has a longer activity than natural SK; however, it causes considerable fibrinogenolysis.

-Urokinase (Abbokinase®; UK) is sometimes referred to as urinary-type plasminogen activator (uPA) because it is formed by kidneys and is found in urine.
-It has limited clinical use because, like SK, it produces considerable fibrinogenolysis although it is non-antigenic.
+Urokinase (Abbokinase®; UK) is sometimes referred to as urinary-type plasminogen activator (uPA) because it is formed by the kidneys and is found in urine.
+It has limited clinical use because, like SK, it produces considerable fibrinogenolysis, although it is non-antigenic.

 Adverse Effects and Contraindications

 A common adverse effect of all the thrombolytic drugs is bleeding complications related to systemic fibrinogenolysis and lysis of normal hemostatic plugs.
 The bleeding is often noted at a catheterization site, although gastrointestinal and cerebral hemorrhages may occur.
 Intracranial bleeding is a significant concern (5-7%) in using I.V. rtPA for acute ischemic stroke.
 Therefore, patients who have experienced trauma injury or who have a history of cerebral hemorrhagic stroke are not usually administered thrombolytics.
-Re-thrombosis can occur following thrombolysis, and therefore anticoagulants such as heparin are usually co-administered and continued after thrombolytic therapy.
+Re-thrombosis can occur following thrombolysis, and therefore anticoagulants such as heparin are typically co-administered and continued after thrombolytic therapy.